markjlyon/spaceopera/EPISODES.md

 ## SEASON TWO

+### EPISODE 02x08 -

+Deliberations begin in earnest as the contenders for Empress are scrutinized heavily.

 ### EPISODE 02x07 - YOUR EXCELLENCY, LADIES AND LORDS OF THE JURY

 Lt Cmdr Tzimisce declares Countess Rosette is ready and fit to stand trial.